Takagi wins 1st individual Olympic gold, Bowe breaks through

-BEIJING (AP) — Miho Takagi of Japan won her fourth speedskating medal of the Beijing Games and the first individual gold of her career with an Olympic-record victory in the women’s 1,000 meters Thursday.
+Takagi won her fourth speedskating medal of the Beijing Games and the first individual gold of the Japanese speedskater’s brilliant career with an Olympic-record victory in the women’s 1,000 meters Thursday.

-The silver went to Jutta Leerdam of the Netherlands, while Brittany Bowe of the United States claimed the first individual medal of her career with a bronze.
+The silver went to Jutta Leerdam of the Netherlands, while Bowe claimed the first individual medal of her career with a third-place showing.

+“Obviously Miho put down a phenomenal performance, which was not unexpected,” Bowe said.
+“She has skated out of her mind this entire competition.”

-Takagi added to silver medals in the 500, 1,500 and team pursuit at the Beijing Games — and especially sweet after losing a gold in the pursuit when her older sister, Nana, fell in the final turn with Japan leading.
+Takagi added to silver medals in the 500, 1,500 and team pursuit at the Beijing Games — and this one was especially sweet after losing a gold in the team event when her sister Nana lost her balance and crashed into the padding with Japan leading around the final turn.

+Nana tried to make light of the crushing result before Miho headed off to the oval for the last of her five events in Beijing.

+“I remember what my older sister said to me this morning,” Miho Takagi said through a translator.
+“She said, ‘It’s amazing if you win four silvers.'”

+“Each medal is special to me,” Takagi insisted.
+“Every single one of them.”

-Miho Takagi eclipsed her performance from the Pyeongchang Games four years ago, where she took gold in the team pursuit, silver in the 1,500 and bronze in the 1,000.
+The 27-year-old capped a remarkable display of versatility at these games, which started with a sixth-place showing in the 3,000.
+She eclipsed her performance from the Pyeongchang Games four years ago, where she took gold in the team pursuit, silver in the 1,500 and bronze in the 1,000.

 Takagi won with a time of 1 minute, 13.19 seconds, easily breaking the previous Olympic record of 1:13.56 set in 2018 by Jorien ter Mors.